 The Richmond Times-Dispatch offers this one today: "Descendants: Remove Confederate general's statue from Monroe Park:

 From the story:

 Two brothers descended from a Confederate general are calling for Mayor Levar Stoney [Pictured right] and Richmond City Council to remove from Monroe Park the statue depicting their great-great-great-grandfather.For the record, take note that the brothers do not offer to surrender whatever riches they inherited because of its sullied provenance.

 This, from Wikipedia, is the man they disavow:

 Wickham's great-grandfather, Gen. Thomas Nelson, Jr., was one of the signatories of the Declaration of Independence and a governor of Virginia during the American Revolutionary War.
 Other ancestors include Thomas "Scotch Tom" Nelson who was one of the founders of Yorktown in the late 17th century.
 He was also a descendant of Robert "King" Carter (1663–1732), who served as an acting royal governor of Virginia and was one of its wealthiest landowners in the late 17th and early 18th centuries.
 His mother was a first cousin of Robert E. Lee, whose mother Anne Hill (née Carter) Lee, was born at Shirley Plantation.

 Wickham was commissioned brigadier general on September 9, 1863, and put in command of Wickham's brigade of Fitzhugh Lee's division.
 On May 11, 1864, he fought at the Battle of Yellow Tavern.
 Maj.
 Gen. J.E.B.
 Stuart was mortally wounded during this engagement, with his final order being: "Order Wickham to dismount his brigade and attack."
 In September 1864, after the Confederate defeat at the Battle of Fisher's Hill, Wickham blocked at Milford an attempt by Maj.
 Gen. Philip Sheridan to encircle and destroy the Confederate forces of Maj.
 Gen. Jubal Early.
 He then attacked the Federal cavalry at Waynesboro and forced them to retreat to Bridgewater.For more about the post-war reconciliation of North and South see Paul Buck's 1937 Pulitzer-prize winning The Road To Reunion 1865-1900.
 It, and the reconciliation itself, are now unpopular—note that the two hands clasping in friendship are both white.

 In November 1865, at the conclusion of the War, he was elected president of the Virginia Central Railroad, which had been one of the most heavily damaged during the War.
 In 1868, when the Virginia Central merged with the Covington and Ohio Railroad to form the new Chesapeake and Ohio, Wickham was retained as the new company's president.
 In the new capacity, he was anxious to complete a railroad line to the Ohio River, long a dream of Virginians.
 However, unlike fellow Confederate officer and railroad leader William Mahone had done, he was unable to secure capital or financing in Virginia, or from Europeans.
 Turning to New York City, he was successful in attracting an investment group headed by Collis P. Huntington.
 Fresh from recent completion of the western portion of the U.S. transcontinental railroad as a member of the so-called "Big Four", Huntington joined the effort, became the C&O's new president.
 His contacts and reputation helped obtain $15 million of funding from New York financiers for the project, which eventually cost $23 million to complete.
-The final spike ceremony for the 428-mile (689 km) long line from Richmond to the Ohio River was held on January 29, 1873 at Hawk's Nest railroad bridge in the New River Valley, near the town of Ansted in Fayette County, West Virginia.After Huntington assumed the presidency, Wickham served as vice-president of the C&O from 1869 to 1878, when the company went into foreclosure, with Wickham as receiver.
+The final spike ceremony for the 428-mile (689 km) long line from Richmond to the Ohio River was held on January 29, 1873 at Hawk's Nest railroad bridge in the New River Valley, near the town of Ansted in Fayette County, West Virginia.And so on and so forth.

 Thinking about it, here’s a good idea: Leave the statue, and let this pair of wussies jettison their surname.